bitttttten/oatmilk/docs/server-rendering.md

 # Server rendering

+## Introduction

 ..is really simple.
 Just send in the path as `url` into the Provider. oatmilk is only suited to parse the path of the URL, since the query parameters have a different semantic meaning.
 Although oatmilk will persist the query params and hash/fragment identifier client side on the first page load.

-Here are some really simplified examples:
+Let's start with some examples using some popular frameworks.

-## hapijs
+### hapijs

 hapijs includes query params on it's url object. oatmilk is only suited to parse the path of a URL, so you must first strip the query parameters out.